Why Seadrill Is Primed For 40% Upside In 2017

 The recent uptick in crude oil prices on the back of the production cut by OPEC and non-OPEC countries should prove to be a tailwind for Seadrill (NYSE:SDRL) from this year onward.
-The reason why I say this is because a production cut will lead to a rebound in the crude oil prices, which will encourage oil companies to start drilling.
+The reason why I say this is because a production cut will lead to a rebound in crude oil prices, which will encourage oil companies to start drilling.

 Since Seadrill is an offshore drilling company, it will witness an increase in its backlog as more of its customers decide to start drilling in order to fill the supply gap emerging in the oil market.
-Additionally, Seadrill's focus on lowering costs and the improvement in its backlog will drive a stronger earnings performance going forward.
-So, in this article, we will take a closer look at the reasons why Seadrill's financial performance could improve and the potential impact on the company's stock price.
+Additionally, the company's focus on lowering costs and the improvement in its backlog will drive a stronger earnings performance going forward.
+So, in this article, we will take a closer look at the reasons why Seadrill's financial performance could improve and the potential impact on its stock price.

-Why Seadrill's end-market will improve
+Why Seadrill's end market will improve

-According to Bloomberg, Saudi Arabia is now expected to cut more production than expected, which means that OPEC countries will witness a larger production decline as compared to the stated production cut of 1.2 million barrels a day.
+According to Bloomberg, Saudi Arabia is now expected to cut more production than expected, which means OPEC countries will witness a larger production decline as compared to the stated production cut of 1.2 million barrels a day.
 More specifically, countries such as Russia, Mexico, Azerbaijan, Oman, and Kazakhstan have now disclosed their production cut numbers.
 These countries are now expected to limit their production by 100,000 barrels a day, 35,000 barrels a day, 40,000 barrels a day, and 20,000 barrels a day, respectively, in 2017.

 In all, non-OPEC members are expected to cut their crude oil production by 600,000 barrels a day in 2017 to reduce the global oversupply of crude.
 On account of such production cuts, oil inventories should start declining in 2017, pushing crude oil prices higher.
 For instance, global crude oil inventory builds are forecasted to average 300,000 barrels per day in 2017 as compared to average inventory builds of 700,000 barrels per day in 2016.

-The decline in crude oil inventory, as a result of a reduction in production, should improve prices in 2017.
-However, better oil prices could encourage oil companies to resume drilling since they have been focused on reducing their costs.
+The decline in crude oil inventory as a result of a reduction in production should improve prices in 2017.
+However, better oil prices could encourage oil companies to resume drilling, since they have been focused on reducing their costs.
 In fact, the rig count in the U.S. is already recovering.

 According to a report by Baker Hughes, the rig count in North America improved 7% to 870 rigs in the week of January 6, 2017.
 This represents a rise of 55 rigs on a week-over-week basis.
 More specifically, the rig counts are now well above the year-ago level.
 The following table shows the improvement in the rig count:

-This increase in the rig count is a welcome sign for Seadrill because it means that the company will witness a higher demand for its floater units and jack-ups units.
-Moreover, the company has younger and modern fleet as compared to its peers, which should help it win them more contracts going forward.
+This increase in the rig count is a welcome sign for Seadrill, because it means the company will witness a higher demand for its floater units and jack-up units.
+Moreover, the company has younger and modern fleet as compared to its peers, which should help it win more contracts going forward.
 The chart below illustrates the age of Seadrill's fleet as compared to its rivals in the industry.

 Seadrill's younger fleet will create an advantage over its peers and should help it win more contracts going forward.
-This is because a younger fleet will enable Seadrill to drill in a more efficient manner.
-Moreover, offshore demand is expected to accelerate going forward as onshore production will not be sufficient to match the demand run up, leading to more offshore rig contracts.
+This is because a younger fleet will enable the company to drill in a more efficient manner.
+Moreover, offshore demand is expected to accelerate going forward, as onshore production will not be sufficient to match the demand run-up, leading to more offshore rig contracts.

 Why Seadrill's backlog will improve